zsvoboda/ngods-stocks/README.md

 - [Trino](https://trino.io/) for federated data query
 - [dbt](https://www.getdbt.com/) for ELT
 - [Dagster](https://dagster.io/) for data orchetsration
-- [DataHub](https://datahubproject.io/) as a data catalog and governance layer (not included in the demo)
 - [cube.dev](https://cube.dev/) for data analysis and semantic data model
 - [Metabase](https://www.metabase.com/) for self-service data visualization (dashboards)